digital-work-lab/literature-review-seminar/slides/04-tools.md

 - Data is handled manually: assigning IDs, sharing PDFs, keeping track of the status of records, data conversion, manual import and export
 - Error-prone, especially when using Excel (see [1](https://www.washingtonpost.com/news/wonk/wp/2016/08/26/an-alarming-number-of-scientific-papers-contain-excel-errors/), [2](https://www.wired.co.uk/article/spreadsheet-excel-errors))
-- Tools have limited compatibility (lock-in)
+- Individual tools may have limited compatibility
 - Working in a team requires explicit and careful coordination
 - Updating searches is challenging